PedroGeometrias/NeovimConfig/README.md

 ```
 > **Note:** It's an illustration, my configuration is always changing.

-## Why <a name="why"></a>
+## Why

-Having a text editor made for you is almost impossible with the currenty available products on the market.
-You can only find a handful of applications with the customization properties that allow you to have that type
-of experience.
-Neovim is of those applications.
-Thats why I wrote this Configuration, wanting to have all my programming
-need's being fulfilled into the text editor.

-## Main Points <a name="main-points"></a>

-### Key Mappings
-I have seperated my keymappings into four different types of files, I will give a breafy explanation about them

-## Custom Commands

-Here I have declared some functions that make my life easier.
-Like:

-- A cobol template generator, that just puts a pre written a cobol template on the buffer
-- A Markdown viwer, that opens a markdown file as a html on the web using a terminal program, this makes easier to write
-  READMES
-## Navigation

-- it only has one command, that gives me faster acsses to the last buffer

-## Split and Tab

-this honestly is quite complex to explain here, it just makes managing tabs easier in my opnion, like:

-- clearing especific tabs by their number
-- getting out of tabs, splits, terminals and the undutree split
-- getting around tabs, split, terminals and the undutree split
-- resizing splits

-## Text Manipulation

-Mainly to move around a single buffer faster, and so manipulate the contents of the buffer too, like:

-- COPY and PASTE mappings.
-- quick fix
-- find&replace
-- Ident the file

----
-### Custom Behavior and Appearance

-I've implemented a configuration file inspired by [chris@machine](https://youtu.be/ctH-a-1eUME?si=K0w9GymVUW7bHsXj), with several adjustments:

-- I show the number if the tab, works well with my style of navigating through tabs
-- Custom status line, people use plugins for that but I'm a simple man
-- Custom title String
-- A hole lot of other changes too
+This config is mainly focused on navigating between tabs and buffers in a fast way.
+I have made some modifications to make the UI more good looking, like adding numbers to tabs, showing lines and columns on the bottom.

+#### Main Changes
-#### Centralized Configuration
+Centralized Configuration

-To streamline the lsp's setup process, I have a central file named `servers.lua`.
+- To streamline the LSP setup process, I have a central file named servers.lua.
 This file serves as a hub for requiring all the individual language server configurations.
-By requiring this single file in my main lsp configuration file (`lsp-config.lua`), I keep the setup clean, modular, and easy to manage.
+So I require this single file in my main LSP configuration file (lsp-config.lua).

-#### Benefits
+#### Key Mappings

-- **Modularity:** Each language server configuration is isolated in its ownfile, making it easy to maintain and customize.
-- **Simplicity:** The central `servers.lua` file abstracts away the complexity of individual LSP setups, providing a straightforward way to manage all language servers collectively.
-- **Scalability:** Adding or removing language servers is as simple as creating or deleting a file in the `syntax` directory and requiring it in the `servers.lua` file.
----
-### Plugins

-I have added some plugins, but I can't stop expanding and messing around with my config, so the plugins might change in the future.

----
+I have created a directory to organize my key mappings in a semi-logical way, works well enough for me:

+- **Custom Commands**: These mappings simplify actions like loading custom templates or quickly switching to Firefox.
+- **Navigation**: Custom mappings for smooth buffer and file navigation, including quick buffer listing and selection.
+- **Split and Tab Management**: Efficiently handle tabs and splits for multi-file workflows with single-key mappings.
+- **Text Manipulation**: Mappings for quick text operations like moving lines or blocks, and find-and-replace.

-## Installation <a name="installation"></a>
+## Installation
 Before proceeding with the installation, ensure you have Neovim installed on your system.
-Additionally, make sure you have Git installed to clone this repository.
+Additionally, make sure you have Git installed, and please remember to make a backup

 ### Prerequisites:

 - [Neovim installed](https://neovim.io/)